Stew Leonard's: Store layout

 Stew Leonard's stores are not set up like traditional grocery stores.
 The store is set in a maze and aisles guide customers to walk through the entire store (although there are short cuts).
 As customers walk through the aisles, they are greeted by employees dressed up in costumes and by animatronic characters that sing songs.
-The stores also feature petting zoos and outdoor cafes in the warmer months and offer tasting booths and a variety of prepared meals year round.
+One of the characters is a duck wearing a personal flotation device and singing a song about drowning prevention, in memory of the founder's grandson, who drowned in a swimming pool at the age of 3.
+The stores also feature agritourism, soft serve ice cream which is free after a customer spends $100, petting zoos and outdoor cafes in the warmer months.
+Stew's also offers tasting booths and a variety of prepared meals year round.

 The New York Times called Stew Leonard's the "Disneyland of Dairy Stores."

 Controversies

 In 1993, Stew Leonard Sr. was convicted of having committed tax fraud via an elaborate scheme to divert more than $17.1 million in cash register receipts over a 10-year period.
 The fraud, which involved a computer program designed to skim off sales, was directed by Stew Leonard Sr. in concert with the company's CFO and store manager.
 Skimmed cash was placed in bundles in Leonard Sr.'s office fireplace, to be later moved offshore or disguised as gifts.
 Leonard Sr. was caught in June 1991 while he was carrying $80,000 cash to the Caribbean island of Saint Martin.

 On January 11, 2024, New York City resident Órla Baxendale died from anaphylactic shock shortly after eating a mislabeled cookie product sold under Stew Leonard's brand name.
 The label did not show that peanuts were a key ingredient in the recipe.
 Stew Leonard's claimed that the manufacturer, Cookies United in Islip, New York, changed the recipe without notifying retailers.
 Cookies United came forward with multiple emails proving that they did inform retailers about the change, and they pointed out that Stew Leonard's packages the cookies themselves.